tembio/cushon/README.md

 The statement of the task was very open ended, so I had to make a choice between focusing more on the code (what I've done, having a solution that runs) or focusing on system design (just providing a document with the design of my solution).

+I still had to cut corners, like not using a DB or using unsafe practices (certificates, api keys...), but I've tried to explain what I would've done in a real scenario across the document.

 ## Implementation Details

 I've structured the code the following way: